davidnaimie/aws-cloud-practitioner-notes/README.md

 - Standard & Infrequent Access (IA)
 - # DynamoDB - Global Tables
 - Can set up to use in multiple Regions
-## Billing & Pricing
-- pay as you go

 # Redshift Overview
 - Redshift is based on PostSQL, but its not used for OLTP = Online Transaction Proccessing
 - It is OLAP = Online Analytical Proccessing (analytics and data warehousing)